credativ/plutono/docs/sources/developers/plugins/legacy/review-guidelines.md

 +++
-title = "Legacy review guidelines" aliases = ["/docs/grafana/latest/plugins/developing/plugin-review-guidelines/"]
+title = "Legacy review guidelines" aliases = ["/docs/plutono/latest/plugins/developing/plugin-review-guidelines/"]
 +++

 # Legacy review guidelines

-The Grafana team reviews all plugins that are published on Grafana.com.
+The Plutono team reviews all plugins that are published on Grafana.com.
 There are two areas we review, the metadata for the plugin and the plugin functionality.

 ## Metadata

 The plugin metadata consists of a `plugin.json` file and the README.md file.
-The `plugin.json` file is used by Grafana to load the plugin, and the README.md file is shown in the plugins section of Grafana and the plugins section of https://grafana.com.
+The `plugin.json` file is used by Plutono to load the plugin, and the README.md file is shown in the plugins section of Plutono and the plugins section of https://grafana.com.

 ### README.md

-The README.md file is shown on the plugins page in Grafana and the plugin page on Grafana.com.
-There are some differences between the GitHub markdown and the markdown allowed in Grafana/Grafana.com:
+The README.md file is shown on the plugins page in Plutono and the plugin page on Grafana.com.
+There are some differences between the GitHub markdown and the markdown allowed in Plutono/Grafana.com:

 - Cannot contain inline HTML.
 - Any image links should be absolute links.
-For example: https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/dist/img/grafana_cloud_install.png
+For example: https://raw.githubusercontent.com/plutono/azure-monitor-datasource/master/dist/img/plutono_cloud_install.png

 The README should: